These Teachers Find Creative Ways to Economize on School Supplies

 “If I just walked into a classroom and used what was left for me, it would be difficult,” Stanley said.

-Cristina Paz, a third-grade teacher in Tampa, Florida, favors stores including Hobby Lobby and Michaels, particularly during seasonal clearance sales.
+Cristina Paz, a third-grade teacher in Tampa, Florida, favors stores including Hobby Lobby (save with these coupons) and Michaels, particularly during seasonal clearance sales.
 She’s after butcher paper as a background for wall decorations, miniature lanterns for her reading nook and garland to decorate pencils.

 “The Dollar Tree is like teacher heaven,” said Paz, who has laid out her own money to finance classroom science experiments.
 “Everything really is a dollar.”